RaikOtto/Uniquorn/README.md

 `show_contained_mutations( ref_gen = "GRCH37" )`

-Same if you want to know which genomic loci are associated with a particular CL:
+Same if you want to know which genomic loci are associated with a particular CCL:

 `show_contained_mutations_for_cl("SF_268_CELLMINER")`